Helastia cinerearia: Distribution

 H. cinerearia is endemic to New Zealand.
 This species is found in the North, South and Stewart Islands and has also been observed on the Mercury Islands and Chatham Islands.

 Habitat and hosts

 This species has been found in a variety of habitats including urban gardens, various types of forest and sub alpine habitats.
 The larval host is lichen on rocks.

 Behaviour

 Adult moths are on the wing all year but are most commonly observed from September until February.
-Adult moths of H. cinerearia fly during dusk and at the evening and can be taken a light, sugar and at blossoms.
+Adult moths of H. cinerearia fly during dusk and at the evening and can be taken at light, sugar and at blossoms.
 Adult moths have been observed feeding from and likely pollinating Hebe salicifolia, Hoheria lyallii and Leptospermum scoparium.
-Adults have been observed resting on stones, or bare ground, and is very partial to the sides of road cuttings where it sometimes occurs in considerable numbers.
-It is also fond of resting on walls and fences.
+Adults have been observed resting on stones, or bare ground, and are very partial to the sides of road cuttings where the adults sometimes congregate in considerable numbers.
+Adult moths are also fond of resting on walls and fences.